Lire cet article en Français

 Automate your Tableau Performance

-Testing with Wiiisdom Ops
+Testing with Wiiisdom for Tableau

 Performance Testing for Tableau Dashboards

 Testing the performance of your Tableau dashboards is critical to ensure people have the best possible user experience.
-Our solution, Wiiisdom Ops for Tableau, allows you to stress test your Tableau dashboards and measure response time and availability by driving load to your environment.
+Our solution, Wiiisdom for Tableau, allows you to stress test your Tableau dashboards and measure response time and availability by driving load to your environment.
 It also ensures your dashboards meet the SLAs (service level agreements) at all times to meet business requirements.
-This article will explain how to perform performance testing in Wiiisdom Ops and some of the most common use cases.
+This article will explain how to perform performance testing in Wiiisdom for Tableau and some of the most common use cases.

-Tableau Performance Testing in Wiiisdom Ops
+Tableau Performance Testing in Wiiisdom for Tableau

-Implementing a Performance Test in Wiiisdom Ops
+Implementing a Performance Test in Wiiisdom for Tableau

-• Acceptable Performance response time
+- Acceptable Performance response time

-• Apdex: provides an overall score and then a score for each individual event
+- Apdex: provides an overall score and then a score for each individual event

-• Response time: shows the different levels of response, eg, frustrating, tolerating, satisfying
+- Response time: shows the different levels of response, eg, frustrating, tolerating, satisfying

-• Availability: finds any unsuccessful API response from Tableau Server.
+- Availability: finds any unsuccessful API response from Tableau Server.
 The performance test measures any API response that is not code 200 “OK” from the Tableau Server/Cloud.
 You can have code 429 which means “too many requests” or code 500 “internal server error”

 NB: To further automate the process, you can configure a notification system, using Slack for example.